-If you tend to roll your feet inward while walking or running, you’re not alone.
+If you tend to roll your feet inward while walking or running, like I do, you’re not alone.
 This common condition—called overpronation—can lead to foot pain, shin splints, knee problems, and even hip or back issues if untreated.
-The right footwear can make a major difference.
-In this guide, we highlight the best shoes for overpronation currently available in 2025.
-Whether you’re a runner, walker, or just need all-day support, the shoes listed below offer the stability and cushioning your feet need.
+I have experienced all of those issues over my 25+ years of running.

 See also: